Boat Procurement & Disposal

 Program Directors, or their designees, are responsible for assessing the suitability of a new or used small boat or small boat design in relation to cost, mission requirements, operational risk, safety, and environmental compliance prior to initiating a small boat purchase.
 The NOAA Small Boat Program shall be notified prior to acquisition if significant alterations or modifications are required after its delivery in order to meet mission requirements or prior to any commitment to build a small boat to Government-furnished technical specifications.
 Section 13 of thecovers small boat acquisitions in full detail.

-The Small Boat Program has created a, that Program Directors can use to assess the suitability of new, used, or transfered small boats.
+The Small Boat Program has created a NOAA Small Boat Pre-Acquisition Request (06-22), that Program Directors can use to assess the suitability of new, used, or transferred small boats.
 NOTE: The Pre-Acquisition Worksheet is in beta version.
 The Small Boat Program would appreciate feedback and suggestions on improvement.

 All property transfers shall be in accordance with NOAA Personal Property policies.
 Please see the NOAA Personal Property Management Branch page for details and contacts for your line office.